-GOP Senate to move forward on 'Obamacare' repeal
+Republican-led Senate to move forward on 'Obamacare' repeal

-WASHINGTON (AP) — The Republican-led Senate is poised to take a step forward on dismantling President Barack Obama’s health care law despite anxiety among some GOP senators that they still haven’t come up with an alternative.
+WASHINGTON (AP) — The Republican-led Senate worked into the night on legislation that’s the first step to dismantling President Barack Obama’s health care law, even as some GOP lawmakers remained anxious over the lack of an alternative.

-A procedural budget vote slated for late Wednesday or early Thursday would put the process in motion, triggering committee action to write repeal legislation that could come to a vote next month.
+Senate approval —expected early Thursday — and then House passage as early as Friday would trigger committee action to write repeal legislation that could come to a vote next month.
 A full replacement would follow sometime after that, presuming Republicans can come up with one.

 “We must act quickly to bring relief to the American people,” said Senate Majority Leader Mitch McConnell, R-Ky.